Licence Lettres Modernes, Aix-Marseille Université

 Master II Lettres Modernes Spécialité Recherche en littérature française, Aix-Marseille Université

-Laëtitia Deleuze is a French teacher and a PhD candidate in French literature at New York University, Department of French Literature, Thought and Culture.
+Laëtitia Deleuze is a French teacher and a PhD candidate in French literature in the Department of French Literature, Thought, and Culture at New York University.

 Teaching and Research Interests

-20th and 21st century French and Francophone literature, literature and photography, cinema, critical and literary theory, trauma studies, displacement and exile.
+20th and 21st century French language literature, critical and literary theory, psychoanalysis, trauma studies, geopoetics, displacement and exile, visual arts.